Mayette Magie Moderne present

 Reviewed by Bryce Kuhlman

 Albert Goshman is one of my heroes in magic.
 He was one of the first magicians I saw at a conference and by far the most magical.
-When I heard that Dominique Duvivier was doing an act in homage to Goshman, I had to have it.
+When I heard that Dominique Duvivier was doing an act in tribute to Goshman, I had to have it.
 Of course, "to have it" then meant having to see him again.
-With four DVDs and over seven hours of content, it's no small feat.
+With four DVDs and more than seven hours of content, that's no small feat.

 Albert Goshman is one of my heroes in magic.
 He was one of the first magicians that I was able to attend a conference.
-By far the most magical.
-As soon as I heard that Dominique Duvivier was doing a number in homage to Goshman, I wanted to have it.
+By far the most magical one.
+As soon as I heard that Dominique Duvivier was doing a number in tribute to Goshman, I wanted to have it.
 Of course, "to have it" also meant seeing it and commenting on it.
 With 4 DVDs for more than seven hours of video it was no small feat.

 The first DVD contains the show.
 Dominique starts with a rather bluffing trick, even if he didn't finish it.
 It was a kind of "joke for magicians", but it still remains an effective magic.